lianggroup/lianggroup/README.md

 ### Hi there, we're [LLGroup](https://liang-seu.net/)!:wave:
-We are from [School of Information Science and Technology](https://radio.seu.edu.cn/main.htm), [Southeast University](https://www.seu.edu.cn/), China.
+We are from the [School of Information Science and Technology](https://radio.seu.edu.cn/main.htm), [Southeast University](https://www.seu.edu.cn/), China.

 Information about the PI：